guzhaoyuan/snake_robot/README.md

 ## Demo

+- [ ] Draw a circle using 2 joint.
-Gravity Compensation, using known snake model and current pose state to apply force on each joint, thus to compensate the gravity efforts.
+- [ ] Gravity Compensation, using known snake model and current pose state to apply force on each joint, thus to compensate the gravity efforts.

 ## TODO